 Climate Change Activism

-Children are the least responsible for creating global climate change but will bear the brunt of its effects.
+We support young climate change activists because children are the least responsible for creating global climate change but will bear the brunt of its effects.

 Let’s Adapt is a climate change adaptation game designed to teach children and communities about climate change.
 As climate change threatens the lives of millions in the region, it is critical that the most vulnerable to climate change’s impacts at least know about the threats they are facing.